IgnazioSotgiu/Restaurant-Website-MS1/README.md

 ---
 ## Da Pino Restaurant
-#### It's a matter of taste...
+#### ...
+It's a matter of taste...
 ---

-The goal of the (fictitious) Website is to provide up to date information about the Restaurant Menu, Special Deals available, Wine List, Take Away Deals, Social Media Links, and Reviews from customers.
+The goal of the (fictitious) Da Pino Restaurant Website is to provide up to date information about the Restaurant Menu, Special Deals available, Wine List, Take Away Deals, Social Media Links, and Reviews from customers.
 Also provide contact details, address, and location on map, pictures of the Restaurant and of sample dishes available on the menu.
-The website advertises Sunday deals, Pre theatre and take away promotions.
+The website advertises Sunday deals, Pre Theatre and Take Away promotions.

 ---
 ![](assets/docs/responsive-mockup.png)

 ---